-Restoration of the Waterloo Room Tower at The Elms
+Restoration of the Waterloo Room Tower completed

 The restoration of the tower was finally completed on Saturday 10th October by putting the finishing touches to the painting of the moulds and features in white.

 On Friday 23rd October a small celebration of the safe and satisfactory completion of the works was held in the Waterloo Room.